exteon/web3tracer/README.md

 ![Kcachegrind generated graph](http://www.exteon.ro/Upload/image/web3tracer/recursion_example.png)

 This means that when you profile php script it will be will be more accurate, and easier to follow visually.
 Please browse the manual for a better look at what it does.

-This is meant to supersede the xt2callgrind tool, which relied on the XDebug profiler.